What Is Cosmism?

 Cosmism provides a world-view and value-system that makes sense in the human world now, and will continue to make sense as the practical world advances, even as some of us leave our human bodies and brains behind and explore new ways of existing and interacting.

-If your main interest is in Cosmist views of future technologies may wish to skip toward the end of the Manifesto where they're explicitly treated.
-But eventually you'll want to look back at the earlier parts that outline the philosophical foundation on which the later more tech-focused discussions are based.
+If your main interest is in Cosmist views of future technologies may wish to skip toward the middle of the Manifesto where they're explicitly treated.
+But eventually you'll probably want to look back at the earlier parts which outline the philosophical foundation on which the later more tech-focused discussions are based.

 Every one of the radical future technologies dawning has profound philosophical implications, going beyond what is explored in SF movies and all but the most profound SF books.
 Understanding these technologies and what they will do and what they will mean requires taking a deep look at the nature of the mind and the universe.

-Just as the Internet is about people as much as it is about wires and bits and protocols, the new technologies dawning are about mind and reality as much as they are about AI algorithms and nanodevices.
+Just as the Internet is about people as much as it is about wires and bits and protocols, the new technologies dawning are about mind and reality as much as they are about AI algorithms, engineered gene sequences and nanodevices.

 Understanding artificial intelligence -- and the sense in which it may be sentient -- requires us to look deeply into the nature of mind and awareness.